 Here’s what we’ll cover:

-How to find funding for an LSA reimbursement program
+How to fund an LSA program for your employees

-The most common way to fund an LSA program is to utilize your existing resources.
-Smart companies are finding ways to repurpose existing budgets to increase efficiency and improve employee value in strategic benefit solutions.
-Your LSA budget does not always require extra investment!
-Boost the perceived value of your employee benefits strategy, match your organization’s mission and vision, and adjust to evolving employee needs.
+The most common way to fund an LSA for your employees is to utilize your existing resources.
+Many of today’s employers are finding ways to repurpose their existing budgets to increase efficiency and improve employee value in strategic benefit solutions.
+Funding an LSA does not always require extra investment!
+You can boost the perceived value of your employee benefits strategy, match your organization’s mission and vision, and adjust to evolving employee needs without an increase in budget.

 1. Consolidate budgets

 Assess your current spending and conduct a cost-benefit analysis.
-Identify the benefits most valued by your employees and prioritize today’s employees’ needs.
-Understand that flexible benefits allow employees to choose what matters most to them.
-By taking a step back and employing a strategic approach to your budget, you can cater to diverse employee needs and see cost savings!
+Identify the benefits most valued by your employees and prioritize their top needs.
+Customizable benefits like LSAs allow employees to choose what matters most to them.
+By taking a step back and employing a strategic approach to your budget, you can save on costs while catering to diverse employee needs.

-Even better, consolidating disjointed and multiple benefits solutions into one streamlined solution that provides ultimate flexibility allows for higher adoption and engagement.
+Even better, consolidating multiple, disjointed benefits solutions into one streamlined solution allows for higher adoption and engagement.

 2. Replace previous onsite perks